quinlan-lab/mutator-epistasis-manuscript/manuscript.md

 As before, we tested for epistasis in the MGP strains by fitting two linear models predicting C>A mutation counts as a function of genotypes at the two mutator loci.
 A model incorporating an interaction term did not fit the MGP data significantly better than a model with additive effects alone (p = 0.806), so we are unable to confirm the signal of epistasis; however, this may be due to the smaller number of MGP strains with *de novo* germline mutation data.

-### Only one of the candidate mutator alleles is present in wild mice
+### Some of the candidate mutator alleles are segregating in wild mice

 To determine whether the candidate mutator alleles on chromosome 6 were segregating in natural populations, we queried previously published sequencing data generated from 67 wild-derived mice [@PMID:27622383].
 These data include three subspecies of *Mus musculus*, as well as the outgroup *Mus spretus*.